c9s/Pux/README.md

 MuxCompiler
 --------------------

-Phux provides a command-line tool for you to compile your route definitions.

-    phux compile -o hello_mux.php hello_routes.php

-In your route definition file, you simply return the Mux object at the end of file:
+In your route definition file `hello_routes.php`, you simply return the Mux object at the end of file:

 ```php
 <?php